Set up and use sales tax in QuickBooks Online

 Learn how to set up and use the sales tax feature in QuickBooks Online.

-QuickBooks can automatically do the sales tax calculations for you on your invoices and receipts for easy and accurate filings.
-Then, it lets you know when your tax payment is due, so you can file on time and avoid extra fees.
+You can add the sales tax on your invoices and receipts for easy and accurate filings.
+QuickBooks, then, lets you know when your sales tax payment is due, so you can file on time and avoid extra fees.

-Note: Due to tax regulations, we recommend Quebec non-profit organizations consult with an accounting professional.
+Note: Due to sales tax regulations, we recommend Quebec non-profit organizations consult with an accounting professional.

 Here's how to set it all up and get started:

-- Step 1: Learn how QuickBooks calculates sales tax
+- Step 1: Learn how to calculate sales tax

 - Step 2: Tell QuickBooks where you collect sales tax

-- Step 3: Add tax categories to your products and services
+- Step 3: Add sales tax categories to your products and services

 - Step 4: Double-check your customers' info